Matus-Dubrava/file_scanner/README.md

         -   add command that can collect this data
     -   refactor Union types to use `|` instead
     -   add script for running test coverage
-    -   add option to search based on custom attributes and values via `md list` once the custom file attributes are implemented
+    -   add option to search based on custom attributes and values via `mdm list` once the custom file attributes are implemented
-    -   implement `mdm rm`
+    -   implement `mdm rm <FILE>`
         -   add `mdm rm --purge` to purge all removed records
     -   add `commit` argument to functions that perform database operations so that they can optionally commit changes